 The Benefit Bank currently supports state tax filing for the following states:

-If you did not live in one of these states on December 31, 2015 then you cannot use the Benefit Bank to file your state taxes.
+If you did not live in one of these states on December 31 of the previous year then you cannot use the Benefit Bank to file your state taxes.

 You will not be penalized for accidentally e-filing your federal or state return a second time.